jeffh/Fox/README.md

 FOXSized                  | Encloses the given block to create generator that is dependent on the size hint generators receive when generating values.
 FOXSuchThat               | Returns each generated value iff it satisfies the given block.
 If the filter excludes more than 10 values in a row, the resulting generator assumes it has reached maximum shrinking.
 FOXSuchThatWithMaxTries   | Returns each generated value iff it satisfies the given block.
 If the filter excludes more than the given max tries in a row, the resulting generator assumes it has reached maximum shrinking.
 FOXOneOf                  | Returns generated values by randomly picking from an array of generators.
-Shrinking will move towards the lower-indexed generators in the array.
+Shrinking is dependent on the generator chosen.
 FOXForAll                 | Asserts using the block and a generator and produces test assertion results (FOXPropertyResult).
 Shrinking tests against smaller values of the given generator.
 FOXForSome                | Like FOXForAll, but allows the assertion block to "skip" potentially invalid test cases.
 FOXCommands               | Generates arrays of FOXCommands that satisfies a given state machine.